jesga06/FikOff/README.md

 # FikOff

 A small multi-language* program that helps you switch between FIKA's coop and standard SPT's single player modes.

-Not to be confused with *FuckOff*
+Not to be confused with *FuckOff*.

 *ported from Python to other langs